HIST2016 When Empire Strikes: Imperial Expansion, Resistance, and Rights from Europe to Australasia

 - Contact hours

-- lecture: 1 hour per week for 12 weeks
+- lecture: up to 1 hour per week for 12 weeks

 - Unit Outline